Splitting, Splicing and Projection in BPD Personalities

 You are basically the mirror or movie screen, upon which they can

-visualize their own unsavory traits.
+visualize their own unfavorable traits.
 They may even accuse you

-of being a Borderline (which is as outrageous as it sounds).
-Borderlines
+of being a Borderline (which can be as outrageous as it sounds).

-are too broken/fractured to claim any less than perfect
+Borderlines are too broken/fractured to claim any less than

 shame that's catalyzed, drives feelings of unlovability--and